r-carissimi/wut/README.md

 <img src="assets/logo.png" width="200">

-# WUT - WUT Understands Timing
+# WASURE - WebAssembly SUite for Runtime Evaluation

 **⚠️ This is a work in progress!**

-**WUT** is a command-line toolkit that helps you **benchmark WebAssembly runtimes** with clarity.
+**WASURE** is a command-line toolkit that helps you **benchmark WebAssembly runtimes** with clarity.
 It lets you run benchmarks across multiple engines, manage runtime environments, and generate meaningful visualizations and exports for analysis.